SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/02-logging-in.md

 # Exercises

-> ## Logging into HPC Wales
+> ## Logging into Super Computing Wales
-> 1. Login to login.hpcwales.co.uk using your SSH client.
-Your username is usually firstname.surname and has been emailed to you.
+> 1. In your web browser go to https://my.supercomputing.wales and login with your university username and password.
-> 2. On your first login you will have to change your password.
-The new password must contain some letters, some numbers and at least one punctuation character.
-> 2. Run the `hpcwhosts` and pick a system to login to.
+> 2. Click on "Reset SCW Password" and choose a new password for logging into the HPC.
+Your username is displayed in the "Account summary" box on the main page.
+Its usually a/b/c/s. and your normal university login.
-> 3. Login to that host by running `ssh <hostname>`
+> 3. Login to sunbird.swansea.ac.uk or hawklogin.cf.ac.uk using your SSH client.
 > 4. Run the `sinfo` command to see how busy things are.
 > 5. Try `sinfo --long`, what extra information does this give?
 {: .challenge}